Canine Head Shakes

-Head shaking can be a sign of pain or discomfort, so it’s important to rule out any medical issues before attempting to address the behavior.
-If your dog is shaking their head due to an ear infection, for example, your veterinarian may prescribe antibiotics or other medications to treat their infection.
-Allergies may require antihistamines or other medications to reduce the symptoms.
-Neurological disorders may require more specialized treatment, such as physical therapy or medications to control seizures.
+Head shaking can be a sign of pain or discomfort, and it’s important to rule out any medical issues before attempting to address their behavior.
+If your dog is shaking their head due to an ear infection, your veterinarian will prescribe antibiotics or other medications to treat their infection.
+Allergies could require antihistamines or other medications to reduce their symptoms.
+Neurological disorders might require more specialized treatment, such as physical therapy or medications to control their seizures.

 Symptoms of Canine Head Shakes

-The most common symptom of canine head shakes is:
+The most common symptom of head shakes is:

 This can be accompanied by other signs such as: